Mate2414pomo/Scientists/README.md

 # 🧠 Famous Scientists
 Notable scientists and their achievements

-This project provides a simple Python script that displays a list of famous scientists and highlights their major achievements.
+This project provides a simple Python script that displays a list of famous scientists and highlights their major achievements (Notable scientists 🧠 and their achievements).

 ## 📚 What's Inside